 Don’t leave heating/lights/appliances left on unnecessarily – simple actions you take will save you money on your bills, and reduce your impact on climate change too!

-We have also put together a more detailed advice document here, a training presentation on energy/money-saving in the private-rented sector here and you can sign-up to our Student Switch Off+ monthly newsletter via the form below if you want tips direct to your inbox.
+We have also put together a more detailed advice document here, a training presentation on energy/money-saving in the private-rented sector here.